AmphorProtocol/asynchronous-vault/README.md

 ## Asynchronous Amphor vaults

-*This repository implements the ERC-7540, it should so be considered as a draft since the standard is still in review state.*
+**This repository implements the ERC-7540, it should so be considered as a draft since the standard is still in review state.**
+**In addition, this code is itself a first draft and contains multiple bugs and potential vulnerabilities.**

 ### Problem solved:
 - The Amphor strategy currently works with epochs, so deposits and withdrawals are only active between these.
 Because of this strategy system, we are forced to not farm during a certain amount of time in order to let users deposit between periods.
-Also, this is decreasing the user experience because they cannot deposit or withdraw when they want but instead need to be here at the right moment.
+Also, this is highly decreasing the user experience because they cannot deposit or withdraw when they want but instead need to be here at the right moment.
-- Thank to the deposit and withdraw request system we will be able to bypass this.
+- Thank to the deposit and withdraw request system we will be able to bypass these problems.

 ### Two contracts architecture vs One contract